Protein-Interactions/BolognaMaster/practicals/tutorial_on_homology_modelling.md

 # Model quality assessment with QMEAN

 In protein structure prediction, a considerable number of alternative models are usually produced from which subsequently the final model has to be selected.
 Thus, a scoring function for the identification of the best model within an ensemble of alternative models is a key component of most protein structure prediction pipelines.
 QMEAN, which stands for Qualitative Model Energy ANalysis, is a composite scoring function **describing the major geometrical aspects of protein structures**.
-Five different structural descriptors are used.
+Five different structural descriptors are used:
 * The local geometry is analyzed by a new kind of torsion angle potential over three consecutive amino acids.
 * A secondary structure-specific distance-dependent pairwise residue-level potential is used to assess long-range interactions.
 * A solvation potential describes the burial status of the residues.
 * Two simple terms describing the agreement of predicted and calculated secondary structure and solvent accessibility, respectively, are also included.

 QMEAN was tested on several standard decoy sets including a molecular dynamics simulation decoy set as well as on a comprehensive data set of totally 22,420 models from server predictions for the 95 targets of CASP7.
 In a comparison to five well-established model quality assessment programs, QMEAN shows a statistically significant improvement over nearly all quality measures describing the ability of the scoring function to identify the native structure and to discriminate good from bad models.
 The three-residue torsion angle potential turned out to be very effective in recognizing the native fold (Benkert P, Tosatto SC, Schomburg D. Proteins.
 2008 Apr;71(1):261-77).